samgabrail/web-blog-vault/README.md

 Web blog
 ========

 This is a simple web blog to demo use cases with Hashicorp Vault.
 The app communicates directly with Vault using the API.
+This is for local demos only. web-blog-demo on Gitlab is used in the cloud on K8s.

 It uses python, flask, bootstrap, mongodb, consul, and vault.